VirtualMetric/virtualmetric-docs/docs/docu/tables/syslog-file.md

 # Syslog File

-Properties of the `syslog` file and their valid values.
+Properties used by the `syslog` file, and their data types and valid ranges.

 :::note
 Get the list from the team